jsspen/listeners-friend/README.md

 - Albums which are't found are added to a separate list
 - The API is again queried using the album URI to fetch the tracklist data
 - Tracklist data is parsed for each individual track's URI
-- Once tracks have been gathered for every album URI, a count is taken of the albums not found and this is prepended to the playlist description in the form `"### albums not found.`
+- Once tracks have been gathered for every album URI, a count is taken of the albums not found and this is prepended to the playlist description in the form `"### {albums or tracks} not found.`
-- A text file is saved to the current directory which contains the `artist - album` info for each album not found
+- A text file is saved to the current directory which contains the `artist - {album or track}` info for each album or track not found
 - The necessary info is sent to the user's account for the creation of a new playlist and its ID is retrieved
 - Track URIs are posted to the new playlist

-:warning: _Spotify API Limitations_ :warning:
+:warning: _**Spotify API Limitations**_ :warning:

 - Only individual tracks or podcast episodes, not albums, can be added to playlists, so this is why URIs for each individual track on an album are collected rather than just posting the album URI to the playlist
 - Only 100 tracks can be posted to a playlist at a time so large lists of track URIs are broken into chunks of 100 or less before being sent
-- A Spotify playlist can have a maximum of 11,000 tracks, which you can certainly run up against if using a huge RYM list, but functionality to split huge playlists like this is currently tba
+- A Spotify playlist can have a maximum of 11,000 tracks, which you can certainly run up against if using a huge RYM list, and in those cases two playlists will be created `{playlist name} (Part 1)` with the first 11,000 tracks and `{playlist name} (Part 2)` with the overflow.

 ### Authorization